Beginners Guide to Trip Insurance

 What is Trip Insurance?

 Trip insurance protects you from certain financial losses that might occur during your travels.
-These expenses could include anything from small inconveniences like delayed baggage to last-minute trip cancellations, including travel changes due to COVID-19.
+These expenses could include anything from small inconveniences like delayed baggage to last-minute trip cancellations.
 Putting trip insurance on your packing list is essential to safeguarding your travel experiences.

 Why do travelers need trip insurance?